Behavior of nuclear fuel during a reactor accident: Post-irradiation examination: a representative study

-Release of fission products into coolant water in a Three Mile Island type accident
+Release of fission products into coolant: Three Mile Island scenario

-At Three Mile Island a recently SCRAMed core was starved of cooling water, as a result of the decay heat the core dried out and the fuel was damaged.
-Attempts were made to recool the core using water.
-According to the International Atomic Energy Agency for a 3,000 MW (t) PWR the normal coolant radioactivity levels are shown below in the table, and the coolant activities for reactors which have been allowed to dry out (and over heat) before being recovered with water.
-In a gap release the activity in the fuel/cladding gap has been released while in the core melt release the core was melted before being recovered by water.
+At Three Mile Island, a recently SCRAMmed core was starved of cooling water; the resulting decay heat caused the core to dry out and the fuel to be damaged.
+Attempts were subsequently made to restore core cooling with water.
+According to the International Atomic Energy Agency, for a 3,000 MW(t) PWR, normal coolant activity levels and the levels expected following two types of accident-induced fuel damage — gap release (release of activity from the pellet-cladding gap) and core melt (significant fuel melting followed by water recovery) — are as follows: